ThriveOnz360

 Why it matters: Employees receive guaranteed salary with no business risk.
 Contractors invoice, face late payment risk, pay own tax, and bear their own business costs.
 This clause makes your financial independence explicit.

-IR35 Clause Checklist — Download Free via PandaDoc
+IR35 Clause Checklist — All Five Pre-Written in PandaDoc Template

 All five clauses are pre-written in the PandaDoc UK Freelance Contract template.
-No solicitor required for standard freelance arrangements — review, customise parties and scope, send for e-signature.
+Review, customise parties and scope, send for e-signature.
 Full IR35 status guidance: IR35 Guide 2026 →

 Full UK Freelance Contract Template: All 10 Sections